-Citi UAE's goal is to keep operational risk at appropriate levels relative to the characteristics of its businesses, the markets in which it operates, its capital and liquidity, and the competitive, economic and regulatory environment.
+Citibank NA UAE's goal is to keep operational risk at appropriate levels relative to the characteristics of its businesses, the markets in which it operates, its capital and liquidity, and the competitive, economic and regulatory environment.
 The entity recognizes that operational risk is inherent in its global business activities and related support processes.
 To anticipate, mitigate and control operational risk, the entity follows Citi-wide policies, and the institutional framework for assessing, monitoring and communicating operational risks and the overall operating effectiveness of the internal control environment across Citi.
 Citibank NA UAE also recognizes that operational risk can occur broadly and has impact beyond financial losses.
 Local Management has implemented a Manager's Control Assessment (MCA) program that relies on key indicators across various operational risk categories and established methodologies and tools to facilitate monitoring where appropriate so that any exceptions and / or negative trends are captured in operational risk management reporting.

-Citibank UAE has adopted the 'Three Lines of Defense' Governance Structure for effective management of Operational Risk.
+Citibank NA UAE has adopted the 'Three Lines of Defense' Governance Structure for effective management of Operational Risk.
 The Roles and Responsibilities of the Three Lines of Defense are as follows:

 - First Line of Defense: owns the risks inherent in or arising from their business and is responsible for identifying, assessing and controlling those risks so that they are within risk appetite.
 These units may also conduct control and support activities. - Second Line of Defense: is defined to include the following organizational units (i) Independent Compliance Risk Management (ICRM) and (ii) Independent Risk Management.
 The ICRM organization is designed to oversee and challenge products, functions, jurisdictional activities and legal entities in managing compliance risk, as well as promoting business conduct and activity that is consistent with Citi's Mission and Value Proposition and the Compliance Risk Appetite.
-The Independent Risk Management organization sets risk and control standards for the first line of defense and actively manages and oversees aggregate credit, market (price and interest rate), liquidity, strategic, operational, compliance and reputation risks across the firm, including risks that span categories, such as concentration risk. - Third Line of Defense: The role of Internal Audit is to provide independent and timely assurance to the Citigroup and CBNA Boards, the Audit Committees of the Boards, senior management and regulators regarding the effectiveness of governance, risk management and controls that mitigate current and evolving risks and enhance the control culture within Citi.
+The Independent Risk Management organization sets risk and control standards for the first line of defense and actively manages and oversees aggregate credit, market (price and interest rate), liquidity, strategic, operational, compliance and reputation risks across the firm, including risks that span categories, such as concentration risk. - Third Line of Defense: Includes Internal Audit.
+Responsible for independent assurance to the Board on the effectiveness of governance, risk management and internal controls.

-The respective businesses / functions are responsible for monitoring the metrics against the set thresholds on Quarterly basis and submit the results to the Country Coordinating Committee (CCC) and Business Risk and Controls Committee (BRCC).
+The respective businesses / functions are responsible for monitoring the metrics against the set thresholds on Quarterly basis and submit the results to the Country Coordinating Committee (CCC) and Risk Management Committee (RMC).

-If any of the metrics breach the established thresholds the root cause analysis and corresponding corrective action plans are also be brought to the attention of the CCC and BRCC.
+If any of the metrics breach the established thresholds the root cause analysis and corresponding corrective action plans are also be brought to the attention of the CCC and RMC.